Polynomial mixing time of edge flips on quadrangulations: An upper bound for the spectral gap of

 is bounded by a constant independent of $n$, which proves the proposition. \end{proof}

-\begin{remark} Note that the above proof essentially relies on the fact that each edge flip changes the radius of the quadrangulation by a constant, as in~\eqref{eq:distance change}, and that $n^{-\frac14}X$ converges to a non-trivial random variable.
+\begin{remark} Note that the above proof essentially relies on the fact that each edge flip changes the radius of the quadrangulation by a constant, as in~\eqref{eq:distance change}, and that $n^{-\frac14}X$ converges to a non-trivial random variable (for which we needed both the convergence properties of the radius in the scaling limit and some kind of control over the quantity $S(q)$).
 The proof above then yields a lower bound of $n^{\frac54}$ on the mixing time of the edge flip chains on any $p$-angulations provided the above two properties hold. \end{remark}